Limited By Shares vs Limited by Guarantee (2021 Update)

-Companies often carry with them the feature of 'limited liability', however they can be limited by shares or guarantee.
+Companies can be limited by shares or guarantee, depending on how ownership is structured.
 Find out more here.

 When it comes to starting your company, there are a lot of decisions to make.
 Firstly, you need to decide what structure your business will take.
 However, after this, you also need to choose whether your company will be limited by shares or limited by guarantee.
 In this guide, we’ll explain the difference between companies that are limited by shares and companies that are limited by guarantee.